iisshaun/iisshaun-port/content/pages/index.md

       It's Only Money was made by only 5 full-time devs including myself, because of that you'll see that I managed to get my hands into a lot aspects of the game.
-During my time with Usual Suspects I was able to push myself much further not just terms of UI/UX design but also getting a greater understanding of UMG, Materials and Blueprint in Unreal Engine.
+During my time with Usual Suspects I was able to push myself much further not just in terms of UI/UX design but also getting a greater understanding of UMG, Materials and programming with Blueprint in Unreal Engine.
 All of the UI here was created, implemented and mostly programmed by myself from start to finish.
+  - type: FeaturedItemsSection
+    title: Other Projects | 2014-2022
+    subtitle: >-
+      It's Only Money was made by only 5 full-time devs including myself, because of that you'll see that I managed to get my hands into a lot aspects of the game.
+During my time with Usual Suspects I was able to push myself much further not just in terms of UI/UX design but also getting a greater understanding of UMG, Materials and programming with Blueprint in Unreal Engine.
+All of the UI here was created, implemented and mostly programmed by myself from start to finish.
+    items:
-  - type: FeaturedProjectsSection
+      - type: FeaturedItem
+        title: The HUD
-    subtitle: 'Projects:'
+        subtitle: ''
+        text: >
+          An overview of the HUD in It's Only Money and some insight of the creative decisions taken with the layout and how some of the elements came to be.
+        featuredImage:
+          type: ImageBlock
+          url: /images/gallery-4.jpg
+          altText: Item image
+          caption: Caption of the image
+          elementId: ''
         actions:
-      - type: Link
+          - type: Button
-        label: See all projects
+            label: ''
-        altText: See all projects
+            altText: ''
-        url: /projects
+            url: /
-        showIcon: false
+            showIcon: true
-        icon: arrowRight
+            icon: arrowUpRight
             iconPosition: right
+            style: secondary
             elementId: ''
-    projects:
-      - content/pages/projects/project-one.md
-      - content/pages/projects/project-two.md
-    colors: colors-f
-    variant: variant-a
         elementId: ''
-    showDate: false
-    showDescription: true
-    showFeaturedImage: true
-    showReadMoreLink: true
         styles:
           self:
+            textAlign: left
+      - type: FeaturedItem
+        title: Customisation Screens
+        subtitle: ''
+        text: >
+          Customisation is a big part of It's Only Money, not just to do with the Character, but also their Vehicles and Houses as well.
+        featuredImage:
+          type: ImageBlock
+          url: /images/gallery-4.jpg
+          altText: Item image
+          caption: Caption of the image
+          elementId: ''
+        actions:
+          - type: Button
+            label: ''
+            altText: ''
+            url: /
+            showIcon: true
+            icon: arrowUpRight
+            iconPosition: right
+            style: secondary
+            elementId: ''
+        elementId: ''
+        styles:
+          self:
+            textAlign: left
+      - type: FeaturedItem
+        title: Metro Dungeon
+        subtitle: ''
+        text: >
+          A rogue-lite experience where I had full creative power over the Game Design, Level Design & Lighting, and of course the UI/UX.
+Completed from start to finish with a programmer in 6 weeks.
+        featuredImage:
+          type: ImageBlock
+          url: /images/gallery-4.jpg
+          altText: Item image
+          caption: Caption of the image
+          elementId: ''
+        actions:
+          - type: Button
+            label: ''
+            altText: ''
+            url: /
+            showIcon: true
+            icon: arrowUpRight
+            iconPosition: right
+            style: secondary
+            elementId: ''
+        elementId: ''
+        styles:
+          self:
+            textAlign: left
+    actions: []
+    colors: colors-a
+    columns: 3
+    spacingX: 24
+    spacingY: 64
+    elementId: ''
+    styles:
+      self:
         height: auto
-        width: wide
+        width: full
         padding:
-          - pt-24
+          - pt-28
-          - pb-24
+          - pb-36
           - pl-4
           - pr-4
         justifyContent: center